Fenqihu: Etymology

 The town used to be known as Pùn-ki-ôo (畚箕湖 (Běnjīhú)) in Taiwanese Hokkien, which literally means "dustpan lake".
 The name comes from how mountains surround the town on three sides.
 The character ôo (湖 (hú)) refers to the basin that the town sits in; there is no lake at the town.

 History

 People began settling in Fenqihu before the Alishan Forest Railway, but the town remained quite small.
 In 1912, the railway tracks were extended to Fenqihu.
 In the past, there was one train service in each direction each day; since Fenqihu was located roughly in the middle of the route, the two steam locomotives would both stop here around noon to add coal and water.
 Passengers were free to walk into the town, so locals began selling railway bento to these passengers to eat, and the town grew rapidly.

 Architecture

 Fenqihu Old Street is 500 meters in length with buildings along the street were built following the slope of the street which sits on a hill slope.

+Due to the influence of tourism in Fenchihu, this old street, with the highest elevation in Taiwan, has become one of the must see attractions when traveling to Alishan.

 Transportation

-The town is served by Fenqihu railway station of Alishan Forest Railway.
+The town is served by Fenqihu railway station of Alishan Forest Railway along with a bus station for the large tour buses on the main road through town.

+The retired #18 Shay locomotive is on display at this train station.